Top 10 things to do in Fiji

 Fijian resorts are famous for their kids' clubs, and you'll notice that the people looking after your children appear to be having as much fun as the young ones.
 If you're staying near Denarau, you can also pop along to Big Bula Waterpark where all ages will lap up the fun on the epic slides, in the wave pool and on the inflatable rides.

 With 333 islands, Fiji can take your Pacific holiday further.
-Push the boat out with a cruise or seaplane trip to the Yasawas, an archipelago northwest of Viti Levu.
-This gorgeous island group has a focus on eco-friendly activities to do, hand-crafted accommodation and food that’s locally sourced.
-Or if you're looking for something a little bit more upbeat, a short 25 minute boat ride from Denarau will land you at Malamala Beach Club, located on its very own island.
+Push the boat out with a cruise or seaplane trip to the Yasawa Islands, an archipelago northwest of Viti Levu.
+This gorgeous island group has a focus on eco-friendly activities to do, hand-crafted accommodation and food that's locally sourced.
+Or if you're looking for something a little bit more upbeat, a short 25 minute boat ride from Denarau will land you at the world's first island beach club, Malamala Beach Club, located on its very own island.

 5. Discover a rainbow world of fish and coral

-Fiji’s beautiful lagoons can be easily explored with a snorkel and mask straight off the beach, or you can find a local operator to take you further offshore to special places only accessible by boat.
-Top snorkelling locations include Navini Island, Kadavu Island and Beqa Lagoon.
-Many of the islands in the Mamanuca group have excellent off-the-beach snorkelling spots.
+Fiji's beautiful reefs and lagoons can be easily explored with a snorkel and mask straight off the beach, or you can find a local operator to take you further offshore to special places only accessible by boat.
+Coral reefs can be found throughout every region in Fiji and snorkelling is great on both fringing and barrier reefs.
+Some of the best off-the-beach snorkelling locations include many places in the Coral Coast, Mamanuca and Yasawa Island groups while other regions have amazing snorkelling spots too.

 6. Explore Fijian culture with a village visit

-A river safari on Fiji’s main island of Viti Levu is much more than a jet boat trip.
-You’ll travel up the beautiful Sigatoka River on the Coral Coast, enjoying pristine rainforest scenery as you go, then disembark at a host village to can enjoy a traditional lunch and kava ceremony, followed by Fijian dancing and singing.
+A river safari on Fiji's main island of Viti Levu is much more than a jet boat trip.
+You'll travel up the beautiful Sigatoka River on the Coral Coast, enjoying pristine rainforest scenery as you go, then disembark at a host village where you'll be welcomed in to enjoy a traditional lunch and kava ceremony, followed by Fijian dancing and singing.

 9. Dive into the deeper marine world

-Whether you’re already a diver or want to learn, Fiji can show you an amazing time beneath the sea.
-You’ll have the chance to see manta rays (seasonally), turtles and reef sharks in outstanding sites like Beqa Lagoon, Tavenui, Yasawa Islands, Kadavu and Bligh Water.
-Jean-Michel Cousteau, who has a dive resort at Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.
+Whether you're already a diver or want to learn, Fiji can show you an amazing time beneath the sea.
+You'll have the chance to see Manta rays (seasonally), turtles and reef sharks at outstanding dive sites in the Beqa Lagoon, Savusavu, Taveuni, Kadavu and Suncoast (Bligh Water).
+Jean-Michel Cousteau, who has a dive resort in Savusavu on Vanua Levu, calls Fiji the 'soft coral capital of the world'.

 10. Volunteer to make your holiday more meaningful